brendancicchi/certificate-authority/README.md

 # certificate-authority README

+### Setup
-To run this script, copy the _resources/*.cnf files_ to your desired location Configure the CAPS-LOCKED variables at the top of the _conf/ssl-var-configurations.sh_
+To run this script, copy the _resources/*.cnf files_ to your desired location in your file system.
+Configure the CAPS-LOCKED variables at the top of the _conf/ssl-var-configurations.sh_ as seen below.

 ```bash
 ##### Begin Common Configurations #####